Is Alcoholism Genetic: Links Between Alcoholism and Genetics Research

 How is Alcohol Addiction Diagnosed?

-• Do you often drink more or for longer than you intended?
+• Do you drink more than you plan to?

-• Have you tried to cut down on drinking but couldn’t?
+• Have you tried to cut back and couldn’t

-• Do you spend a lot of time drinking or recovering from alcohol use?
+• Do you spend significant time drinking or recovering?

-• Has your drinking caused problems at work, school, or home?
+• Has alcohol caused problems at work, home, or relationships?

 Screening Tools for Alcohol Use Disorder